-These best ever veggie enchiladas you will ever eat.
+These best ever vegetarian enchiladas you will ever eat.

 These fool proof vegetarian enchiladas are so good you will lick your plate clean!

-Healthy vegetarian enchiladas full of fresh veggies and baked to crispy perfection!
+Healthy veggie enchiladas full of fresh veggies and baked to crispy perfection!

-This week I decided to use some leftover enchilada sauce to whip up some veggie enchiladas for dinner.
+This week I decided to use some leftover enchilada sauce to whip up some vegetarian enchiladas for dinner.

 I’d been craving mexican and wanted to switch it up from our regular burritos.